Pilots Are a Governance Requirement

 What Organizations Receive From a Pilot

-No obligations to proceed.
+No prescriptions.
+No recommendations.
+No pressure to proceed.

 How organizations Enter a Pilot